geoperez/PayPalCore/README.md

-# PayPalCore
+# PayPal .NET Core port

-Somehow functional PayPal SDK for .NET Core
+Somehow functional PayPal SDK for .NET Core.
+Using the code from: https://github.com/paypal/PayPal-NET-SDK/